Justin1230123/COIT20252-e-portfolio/E-portfolio_2.md

 This article introduces a Business Process Reengineering framework which applied within a higher education institution to improve teaching assignment processes.
 In order to achieve this, the author adopts two critical approaches, which are a detailed AS-IS analysis and a data-driven TO-BE redesign, along with process modeling, simulation, and digital tools.
 At first, the simulation returns promising results, which are a 35% reduction in  processing time and a 22% improvement in resource utilization.

 Personal reflection:
-By using the BPMN 2.0 to create the AS-IS teaching assignment workflows, it reveals all the inefficiencies, especially the part where different stakeholders had to interact.
-The paper emphasizes the importance of stakeholder alignment and satisfaction, rather than prioritizing technical solutions.
-What is the most important aspect for me is stakeholder-centric, and the process does it by understanding people's role, responsibilities and challenges, which helps identify the delays happening at what stage.
-Another key aspect is how they use the simulation tool (SIMUL8®) to predict the performance of to-be model before employing it to determine what variables have the most influence on it.
-This artefact has showed me that processes should be intuitive and practical for the people who use them on a daily basis, and simulation is an integral part that can show how the process will behave over time.
+I chose this artefact because it directly shows how BPMN is applied in a practical higher education environment, which is relevant to the Business Process Modelling theme (Renna & Colonnese, 2025, p.
+1).
+It strengthens my understanding of how AS-IS models reveal inefficiencies, especially the part where stakeholders had to interact.
+I found the stakeholder-centric aspect meaningful, since it showed that effective reengineering must consider human elements, not just technical solutions (Renna & Colonnese, 2025, p.5).
+Another key aspect is the use of SIMUL8® tool to demonstrate the performance of to-be model, which shows me how simulation can predict the behaviour of process before employing it (Renna & Colonnese, 2025, p.
+13).
+This artefact aligns with BPM principles that reengineering processes must take user into consideration, rather than being effective in theory.

 | Artefact #1 |